groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Visual Basic Project Item File (.vb) is a source code file created in Visual Basic language that was created by Microsoft for development of .NET applications.
+Represents a Visual Basic Project Item File (.vb), which is a source code file created in the Visual Basic language.
+It was created by Microsoft for the development of .NET applications.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/programming/vb